 DuckDuckGo

-There are many ways to prioritize anonymity.
-It can involve using a privacy-respecting browser, utilizing a VPN to conceal your true location, or even paying for hosting services with Bitcoin.
+If you want to prioritize anonymity, you can use a privacy-respecting browser, a VPN to hide your true location, or pay for hosting services with Bitcoin.
 UltaHost provides you with such an opportunity.
-You can pay for our hosting services using dozens of different cryptocurrencies.
+You can pay for our hosting with different cryptocurrencies.

 Ask.com